 LMS Customization Guidelines - Course Posters

-Course posters will appear in an image slider/carousel within the course details page.
-This allows admins to present more images, descriptions, or visual data to the learner prior to enrolling or starting the course.
-Course posters are great marketing tools to promote courses on your LMS.
+Course Posters will appear in an image slider/carousel on the Course Details page.
+This allows Admins to present more images, descriptions, or visual data to the Learner prior to enrolling or starting the Course.
+Course Posters are great marketing tools to promote Courses on your LMS.

 Recommended Image Size